bookShelfRoot/bookShelfRoot/README.md

     FRONTEND_URL='https://bookshelfroot1.onrender.com'
     ```
 5. Start the backend server:
-    ```bash
+    ```
     node server.js
     ```

 ### Frontend

 1. Navigate to the frontend directory:
-    ```bash
+    ```
-    cd /frontendBookShelf
+    cd frontendBookShelf
     ```
 2. Install dependencies:
-    ```bash
+    ```
     npm install --save
     ```
-4. Set up environment variables.
-Create a `.env` file in the backend directory and add the required variables:
+3. Set up environment variables.
+Create a `.env` file in the frontend directory and add the required variables:
-    ```plaintext
+    ```
     BACKEND_URL='https://bookshelfroot.onrender.com'
     ```
-3. Navigate to the src:
+4. Navigate to the `src` directory:
-    ```bash
+    ```
-    cd /src
+    cd src
     ```

-4. Start the frontend server:
+5. Start the frontend server:
-    ```bash
+    ```
     npm start
     ```

 ## Usage

-1. Open your browser and explore bookShelf on https://bookshelfroot1.onrender.com.
+1. Open your browser and explore Bookshelf at [https://bookshelfroot1.onrender.com](https://bookshelfroot1.onrender.com).
 2. Sign up or log in using your email ID and password.
-2. Explore the My Bookshelf section to search, add, and review books.
+3. Explore the My Bookshelf section to search, add, and review books.
-3. Check your Dashboard to see currently reading books, update progress, and view social cards with friends' updates.
+4. Check your Dashboard to see currently reading books, update progress, and view social cards with friends' updates.

 ## Project Structure

-### Backend
+### Backend Structure

 ```plaintext
 backend/
 ├── controllers/